ionic compounds header image.

 Melts- molten ionic compounds

-If an ionic compound is heated to a high temperature it melts to form a liquid or a melt.
-This molten liquid or melt will also conduct electricity; since the ions present in this liquid are free to move.
-These free moving ions just as in the solution are able to conduct an electrical current, since it is the presence of free moving ions that enable an electric current to flow in solutions and melts.
+If a solid ionic compound is heated to a enough high temperature it melts to form a liquid or a melt.
+This molten liquid or melt will also conduct electricity; since the giant ionic lattice structure will break down during the melting process.
+The ions present in this liquid or melt are free to move and these free moving ions just as in the aqueous solution above they are able to conduct an electrical current, since it is the presence of free moving ions that enable an electric current to flow in solutions and melts.
 It therefore makes sense that solid ionic compounds DO NOT conduct electricity since the ions are held tightly in a 3d lattice structure and are not free to move.

 Ionic compounds have high melting points due to their giant lattice structure and strong bonds